Ap3x/ProxKube/README.md

 # Proxmox VM Converter

 ## Why?
-I made this project when I was studying for my OSCP and wanted a way to upload a large number of VulnHub virtual machines to my ProxMox homelab easily.
+I made this project while I was studying for my OSCP and wanted a way to upload a large number of VulnHub virtual machines to my ProxMox homelab easily.

 I noticed that many of the virtual machines that were posted on Vulnhub were OVA files or made for different types of hypervisors.